kabaka9527/generic-copilot/README.md

 ### Provider Not Found

-1. Confirm `provider` field in your model configuration matches a provider's `key` exactly (case-sensitive).
+1. Confirm `provider` field in your model configuration matches a provider's `id` exactly (case-sensitive).
 2. Check Developer Console for warnings about missing providers.
 3. Verify JSON syntax is valid (no trailing commas, quotes closed).
 4. Remember: Only `baseUrl` and `headers` are inherited from providers.

-### Duplicate Model IDs

-Use `configId` to disambiguate models with the same `id`.
-See the Configuration Example for a demonstration.

 ---